vinnylawlor/usefulscripts/docs/FX Trading/FX_Trading_Terms_README.md

 ```

 ## 11. Competitive Trading
 Multiple LPs compete to quote; trader selects the best price.
+In FX is a workflow where multiple counterparties provide price quotes for the same trade, and the trader selects the best rate.
+- Commonly implemented via electronic RFQ (Request for Quote) systems.
+- Encourages tighter spreads and competitive pricing.
+- Useful for trades that are large enough to benefit from direct counterparty competition.

 ```mermaid
 flowchart LR